Community Solar FAQ

 + What does subscribing mean?
 What do you get from subscribing?

-When you subscribe, you will sign up a fixed percentage of the output of the community solar garden that is based on your past energy use.
+When you subscribe, you will sign up for a fixed percentage of the output of the community solar garden that is based on your past energy use.
 Most subscribers will sign up for a quantity of solar that is expected to produce 120% of your historic use - the maximum allowed under state law.
 This will provide the deepest financial savings, and get you as close as possible to zeroing out your electric bill.
 The average Minnesota household subscribes for in the range of 4-8kW of solar to offset their annual electriity usage.

 You will not need to resize your subscription if your energy usage changes, though you will need to resize based on your new household usage if you move.
 This means that that if you reduce your energy use after subscribing, you can reduce your utility bill closer to zero, or even get Xcel to send you a check for what they owe you at the end of the year.
 On the other hand, if your energy usage goes up, your community solar subscription will not cover as much of your Xcel Energy electric costs.